-Banana Wontons are crispy on the outside and filled with sweet banana and chocolate on the inside.
+Banana Wontons are crispy on the outside and filled with sweet bananas and chocolate on the inside.

 These crispy, sweet banana wontons are the perfect dessert to go with any dinner.